DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 * `Caddyfile` - the Caddy configuration file
 * `docker-compose.yml` - a docker compose file, telling docker how to run containers

-You only need to provide the three files.</br>
+You only need to provide the three files.<br>
 The directories are created by docker compose on the first run, the content of these is visible only as root of the docker host.